civic-health-innovation-labs/chil-dev-docs/design-docs/design-doc-template.md

 # Design Documentation Template
 The following is a helpful starter template for a design document.
-Design docs should be written in markdown and PR'd into the `TBD` folder in the mric-docs repo.
+Design docs should be written in markdown and PR'd into the relevant project-docs repo.

 Whilst this is a template, it's _not_ exhaustive and may include things you don't need.
 The key is to convey meaning in a logical way for a new reader who doesn't hold all the knowledge in their heads that you do.